Yuvi-App/Yu-TOEOE/README.md

    ![Patcher](http://talesofeterniaonline.com/github/downloader1.jpg)
  - Files stripped from game, Like Images, Music, Videos etc..
-  - File Dumped and Released for preseving great music
- - Website has been recreated and hooke properly (besides a couple) from waybackmachine.
+ - Website has been recreated and hooked properly (besides a couple) from waybackmachine.

 There will be a couple seprate repo for the work.

 Disclaimer:
 - This is in efforts to preserve a long dead game that was only open 1 year.
 While very few know this game exsist.
 The rights, TOEO, and     Tales of Eternia Online belong to Namco Bandai.
 - Just doing what I can to have this game in some way avaliable.